DCotterill/halixia-hugo/content/ma/which-language-app-294.md

 Digital technology has opened up loads of new ways to learn a language, making it very practical and affordable.
 Work out which is best for you before diving in and learning a second language.

 Today's top language learning platforms use innovative technology and modern study tools to make your learning process easier and more productive.
-Making accessing the benefits of learning a language easier for everyone.
+Make accessing the benefits of learning a language easier for everyone.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |